MaxLeap/Docs/en/Android/Guide/Marketing.md

 # Marketing
 ##Introduction
-###What is LeapCloud Marketing
+###What is Leap Cloud Marketing
+s

-Marketing is a promotion and message issuance service provided by LeapCloud.
+Marketing is a promotion and message issuance service provided by Leap Cloud.
 There are two marketing types for you to choose: Push Notification and In-app Message.
 You can send Push Notifications to a certain group of people and show specific messages to a segment with In-app Message.
 You can even set the Target Activity on user's click.
 The creation, settings and sending are all done in Console.

-###Why is LeapCloud Marketing Necessary
+###Why is Leap Cloud Marketing Necessary
-With data from Analytics and Segment provided by LeapCloud Users, you can make and implement marketing strategies with high efficiency.
-The advantages of LeapCloud Marketing can be summarized as follows:
+With data from Analytics and Segment provided by Leap Cloud Users, you can make and implement marketing strategies with high efficiency.
+The advantages of Leap Cloud Marketing can be summarized as follows:

 * **Improve Penetrance: **Issue marketing campaign at any time to improve the user engagement and penetrance